jidongbsu/cs452-device-driver-2/README.md

 this is the interrupt handler.
 Every time the keyboard raises an interrupt, this function will get called.
 There are two situations when a keyboard raises an interrupts:

 1. User input.
 This is the most obvious reason.
 As the computer user, you type something from the keyboard, the keyboard needs to send a code (known as a scan code) corresponding to the key (you just typed) to the upper layer of the system, and eventually the application will get receive that key.
-Here, the second parameter of the interrupt handler, which *data*, stores the scan code.
+Here, the second parameter of the interrupt handler, which is *data*, stores the scan code.

 2. Sometimes the user does not input anything, but the keyboard may still want to tell the CPU that something is happening.
-In this case, the keyboard produces a scan code, which is known as a protocol scan code - in contrast, a scan code produced in the above situation is called an ordinary scan code.
+In this case, the keyboard also produces a scan code, which is known as a protocol scan code - in contrast, a scan code produced in the above situation is called an ordinary scan code.
+Still, the second parameter of the interrupt handler, which is *data*, stores the scan code.

 ## Testing